How many people get acute lymphocytic leukemia?

 - About 1,430 deaths from ALL (adults and children)

-The risk for getting ALL is highest in children between 2 and 4 years of age.
+The risk for getting ALL is highest in children under 5 years old.
 The risk then goes down slowly until the mid-20s, and begins to rise again slowly after age 50.
-Overall, about 1 out of 3 cases of ALL are in adults.
+Overall, about 1 case out of 3 of ALL is in adults.

-The average person’s lifetime risk of getting ALL is about 1 in 800.
+The average person’s lifetime risk of getting ALL is less than 1 in 750.
 The risk is slightly higher in males than in females and higher in whites than in African Americans.

 While most cases of ALL occur in children, most deaths from ALL (about 4 out of 5) occur in adults.
 Children may do better because of differences between childhood and adult ALL in the disease itself, differences in treatment (children’s bodies can often handle strong treatment better than adult's), or some combination of these.